 Content Source Versioning Methods

-Branches are ideally suited for managing multiple versions of the same content.
-If we didn’t use branches to specify versions, but instead used, for example, version folders in a single branch, then we’d have to explicitly copy all the files from a previous version to start a new version.
-And we’d have no easy way to compare, manage, and merge different instances of a document.
+If you haven’t used branches for versioning before, you may have stored versions in folders.
+If we were to use version folders to store documentation versions all in a single branch, then we’d have to explicitly copy all the files in a version to a new folder to create a new version.
+In doing so, we’d no longer be able to rely on git to compare, manage, and merge different versions of the same document.

-The downside of tags is that, once released, you can’t update them (unlike branches).
-So if you find a typo, or need to add an example, you can’t edit the content in a released tag.
-You’ll need to release a new tag, or use another versioning method in combination with tags, in order to publish your updates.
+Like branches, tags allow you to compare different instances of a file across versions and the repository only stores what’s changed since the previous tag point.
+The downside of tags is that, once created, you can’t update them like you can with branches.
+So, if you find a typo, or need to add an example, you can’t edit the content in a tag.
+It’s frozen.
+You’d have to delete and recreate the tag, or create a new tag and point to it, in order to publish your updates.

 If you decide to version content using tags, despite the drawbacks, we strongly recommend using dedicated tags for documentation (e.g., docs/2.0.1 to follow release/2.0.1).
 In doing so, you provide a window to update the documentation after the software tag is created and before the documentation for that software is frozen (by tagging it).
 Otherwise, you’d have to ensure all documentation updates are in before the software is released, which is rarely the case.
 (The alternative is to release the software so frequently that missing the software release is no big deal).